-Skin cancer comes in all shades, sizes and shapes.
+Skin cancer is a common condition that affects many people.
+It comes in all shades, sizes and shapes.
 Knowing how to recognize suspicious areas of skin early is crucial for successful treatment.
-Although there are many different kinds of skin cancers, only four common types will be discussed here.
-These types are Squamous Cell Carcinoma, Kaposi’s Sarcoma, Melanoma and Basal Cell Carcinoma.
+It occurs when abnormal cells grow out of control on the skin’s surface.
+There are three main types of skin cancer: Basal Cell Carcinoma, Squamous Cell Carcinoma, and Melanoma.

 Squamous Cell Carcinoma

 Squamous Cell Skin Cancer is the second most common type of skin cancer, accounting for about 20% of cases.
 It often appears as a red, scaly patch or a raised, thickened area that may crust or bleed.
 This type of skin cancer can spread to other parts of the body including the lungs, esophagus, bladder and other areas.
 It is still considered a relatively slow-growing form of skin cancer.
 Although this cancer may share the same name with cells in different locations of the body, symptoms and treatment vary greatly depending on the location of Squamous Cell Carcinomas.

 Melanoma, otherwise known as malignant melanoma, is the deadliest form of skin cancer and is responsible for the majority of skin cancer-related deaths.
 It typically appears as a dark, irregularly shaped mole that may be black, brown, or multiple colors.
 Melanoma can spread rapidly to other parts of the body if not treated early.

 About 25% of melanomas develop from moles.
 Inspecting moles regularly can help detect cancerous lesions early and increase chances of survival.
 There is a helpful mnemonic to remember when considering moles.

 - Asymmetry.
 If you were to draw a line down the middle of the mole would the two sides match?

 - Borders.
 Are the edges of the mole irregular?

 - Color.
 Does the mole have a variety of colors such as brown, tan, black or red?